 You might be feeling stressed or upset about the situation yourself – that’s natural.
 If you can, try to take a few deep breaths before you talk.
 This can help you feel calmer.

-3. Find out what your child knows about lockdown and home quarantine
+3. Find out what your child knows about isolation, quarantine or lockdown

 It’s a good idea to start by asking your child what they know about the situation and whether they have any questions.
 For example:

-- ‘We’ve been at an exposure site, so we all need to get tested.
+- ‘Mum has a positive test, so we need to get a test too.
 Do you understand what that involves?’

-This is about sticking to the facts, focusing on the positives, reassuring your child that this situation won’t last forever, and explaining what your family can do to help.
+This is about sticking to the facts, focusing on the positives, reassuring your child that the situation won’t last forever, and explaining what your family can do to help.
 For example:

 - ‘COVID-19 spreads very easily.
 Because people don’t show symptoms straight away, anyone could be spreading it without realising.
-When we all stay home, we protect ourselves.
-We also help to slow the spread in our community.’
+Isolating at home helps to stop the spread to other people.’

-- ‘The good thing is that staying at home is a chance for us to spend more time together when we’re not working or doing classes.
+- ‘The good thing about lockdown is the chance for us to spend more time together when we’re not working or doing classes.
 When we finish our work, let’s go for a bike ride.’

 - ‘I know you’ve heard about your friends still meeting up.
 We need to follow the government’s instructions and stay at home.
 You can video call your friends instead.’

-5. Tune into your child’s feelings about lockdown and home quarantine
+5. Tune into your child’s feelings about isolation, quarantine or lockdown

 Ask your child how they’re feeling and listen to what your child says.
 Let your child know that their feelings are OK.
 You can also ask your child what they need to feel better.
 It might reassure your child if you share your own feelings and let your child know what you’re doing to cope.

-- ‘I know you’re disappointed that the netball season has been cancelled.
+- ‘I know you’re disappointed that you can’t go to netball.
 It’s OK to be disappointed, but we might both feel better if we do some exercise.
 How about we throw the ball to each other instead?’